loldruger/semantic.js/readme.md

 ## Building and Preparing for Deployment

 This project is intended to working on modern web browser environment like `firefox`.
-So there is no package managers such like `npm`.
+So there is no package managers `npm` likes.

 Let it be distribution ready step by step: